 The art of living this life to the fullest requires you to enjoy little moments.
 And to savor the fleeting moments we have on this planet, you must be an excellent observer.
 You must pay attention to details and drive lessons and motivation from seemingly menial things.
 This will also help you paint the future you’d like to have.

 What I want you to do is focus on a situation, incident, person, object, or place and then drill down into the details.
-Write in the finest details you possibly can.
-Try to evaluate how a certain situation could've been avoided.
+Write into the finest details you possibly can.
+Try to evaluate how a certain situation could’ve been avoided.
 Try to understand why a person said something in a certain manner.
 Try to feel what the breeze in a place feels like.

 The deeper you can go, the more colorful and rich your memory and journal entry is going to be and the more enjoyable your writing session will end up.

-These are some powerful yet fun ways to journal when you don't want to and they help you develop other valuable skills as well.
-The most important thing, like most situations in life, is your drive and level of determination.
+These are some powerful yet fun ways to journal when you don’t want to and they help you develop other valuable skills as well.
+The most important thing, like most situations in life, is your drive and the level of determination.